Mona's Testimony: Sexual Coercion Inside Bnei Baruch

 “They broke me until I began to believe their madness.”

 Mona came to Bnei Baruch in search of safety.
-She spent sixteen years in this structure.
-When she left and spoke publicly — the organization published her personal data and accused her of prostitution.
+She spent sixteen years in the organization.
+When she left and spoke publicly, according to her testimony, the organization published her personal data and accused her of prostitution.

 Sixteen Years